Data, ML specialist Intellify to open Melbourne office

 Temple puts the success of Intellify, and its ability to keep growing and hiring, down to its alignment with AWS, which has supported its ability to attract large enterprise customers and become a trusted advisor for data and machine learning.

 “[People in the market] normally find companies of our size working with $100 - $200 million revenue organisations.
-We’re consistently working in the past $1 billion space, which, given the risk profile of large enterprises, is pretty uncommon.
+We’re consistently working in the plus $1 billion space, which, given the risk profile of large enterprises, is pretty uncommon.

 “It's very easy for us to win work in that particular space when a trusted partner like Amazon Web Services says, ‘we've got this partner called Intellify that specialise in ML/AI, we think you should have a chat to them’ … when you get that type of referral into the large enterprise, you don't really get much pushback at all.